 A Bahamas cruise is an easy journey from Florida embarkation ports, making it convenient for people who don’t have as much vacation time this summer to take a longer cruise.

-You can find Bahamas cruises that are as short as two to four nights and which take you to Nassau, the capital of the Bahamas, for some water sports thrills and beachside relaxation.
+You can find Bahamas cruises from Miami that are as short as two to four nights and which take you to Nassau, the capital of the Bahamas, for some water sports thrills and beachside relaxation.

 Nassau has many different excursion options, but one of the most popular to do involves a famous resort.
 The Atlantis Paradise Island resort is a Nassau landmark you can’t miss seeing since it stretches up above the bay with two sand-colored towers.
 Atlantis is home to the Aquaventure water park that is also open to travelers who aren’t staying at the resort.